Easy Homemade Recipes

 Home » Recipes » Sides and Sauces

-Simple Bacon Roasted Brussel Sprouts
+Roasted Brussel Sprouts with Bacon and Parmesan

 I've made these brussel sprouts with both bacon and prosciutto.
 Bacon and Prosciutto are virtually interchangeable and you'll find prosciutto more in an Italian household.